Sparkling DIY Rhinestone Menorah for Hanukkah

 Affiliate disclaimer: Although I stand by all of the products I use, I can receive a small commission from any products purchased via my affiliate links.

 1. Gently wipe down the menorah.
 You will want to make sure the menorah is clean and dust free.
 Some menorahs are made with soft metallics so just be gentle!
-Do not wipe too hard, just enough to remove the factory finish.
-If this is your first time bedazzling, do not use a family heirloom.
-Obviously!

 2. Add your rhinestones onto a tray.
 Personally, I prefer to only work with one color at a time.
-I do, however, love mixing up the sizes.
+I do, however, love using different sizes.
 I think this adds more interest and sparkle.
 This is called the scatter method.

 Give the tray a slight shake to flip all of the rhinestones so that they are laying flat and ready to be picked up.
+You have complete creative freedom when it comes to the size and color of rhinestones you use.

 diy rhinestone menorah for hanukkah